AntoniosRaptakis/Airline_fares/README.md

 ## The jupyter notebook

+The zipped files include the jupyter notebook, the dataset as csv file and the notebook in pdf verson.
+I could not upload them as files separately because they were larger than 50 MB.

- The jupyter notebook includes all of the data analysis and forecasting.
+The jupyter notebook has all of the data analysis and forecasting.
 For the predictions, I used the regression technique and time series analysis.

  The libraries that I used: